IHE/RAD.IRA/input/pagecontent/rad-x3.md

 > Note: This message is not a traditional message in a transaction between two devices; the primary focus is on the required behavior of the Receiver upon receiving the event from the Manager triggered by the request from the Sender.
 The Send Context Event [RAD-X9](rad-x9.html) specifies the general requirement between the Manager and the Receiver and it is agnostic about the specific event.

 ##### 2:3.X3.4.3.1 Message Semantics

+The Receiver shall keep track of the `report` context (i.e. the anchor context).

+> Note: This is important because although the `DiagnosticReport-open` event includes other associated contexts such as `patient` and `study` in additional to the `report` anchor context, subsequent event(s) for this anchor context will only provide the `report` context.
+Therefore, keeping track of the `report` anchor context, regardless of whether the Receiver actually uses the context in its business logic, enables the Receiver to match subsequent events and hence reacts accordingly.

 The Receiver shall *open* the corresponding `event.context` according to its application logic.
 In particular,
 - An Image Display shall display the patient's study corresponding to the `patient` and `study` context.